Holiday Stress: A Survival Guide

-Embrace these tips to surviving holiday stress and completely thriving this holiday season.
-Savor the Christmas season by setting healthy boundaries for your Christmas budget, schedule, health, and self care!
+I’ve rounded up seven of my favorite tips for how to decrease stress for your family Christmas and thrive this holiday season.
+Instead of stressing savor the Christmas season by setting healthy boundaries and priorities for your Christmas budget, family time, gift-giving, health, and self care!

 Christmas is officially coming!!
 Wow, can you believe it?
 Christmas is supposed to be a time of joy and family togetherness, but it can quickly morph into a stress-filled, emotionally charged, busy, hectic, and unhappy time.
 But it doesn’t have to be!